Exiled journalist testifies about transnational repression in Turkey to US Congress - ExBulletin

 Bilici described abusive practices specifically targeting journalists living in exile, such as the publication by the pro-government daily Sabah of secretly taken photos of journalists living in Sweden, sometimes revealing the victims' addresses in the Nordic country, which hosts a large Turkish expat community.

-The pressure on Sweden-based journalists came as Turkey pressured Stockholm to extradite a number of government critics in exchange for Ankara's approval of its NATO candidacy.
+The pressure on journalists based in Sweden came in a Turkish diplomatic context.pressurein Stockholm to extradite a number of government critics in exchange for Ankara's approval of its NATO candidacy.

 He called on U.S. officials to implement the Global Magnitsky Act, a 2012 bipartisan law authorizing the U.S. government to impose personal sanctions on foreign government officials responsible for human rights abuses.